 A Functional Behavioral Assessment must be provided by a person who has the experience necessary to perform psychometric tests that assess a person's functional behavioral level and who is a

 - state-licensed social worker working under the supervision of a licensed independent social worker;

 All services must be delivered as specified in the individual service plan and authorized in Payment Authorization for Waiver Services, known as PAWS, to be successfully submitted for payment through eMBS.

 Rates and limits for the Functional Behavioral Assessment are contained in the service rule's appendix.

-Providers of a Functional Behavioral Assessment are prohibited from submitting claims under both the SELF Waiver and the Medicaid State Plan for the same Functional Behavioral Assessment.
+Providers of a Functional Behavioral Assessment are prohibited from submitting claims under both the Level One or SELF Waiver and the Medicaid State Plan for the same Functional Behavioral Assessment.